Atrociously/stilts/book/src/getting_started.md

    To create a project with cargo open your terminal emulator Using the `cargo` tool create a new project for these instructions it will be called `hellostilts`.
-   Run the following commands to create the project and enter the project directory
+   Run the following commands to create the project and enter the project directory.
    ```shell
    cargo new hellostilts
    cd hellostilts